ABOUT ME

 I was adopted from China at 11 months and lived in a smallish town near Aspen up until 6th grade.
-I attended a small charter school there which first exposed me to my passion for academia and meaningful education.
+There I attended a small charter school there which first exposed me to my passion for academia and meaningful education.
 In 2018, my family moved to Boulder, Colorado for a variety of reasons, including my growing hunger for impactful and real world applicable education.
-I started attending the Watershed School in 6th grade and the schools commitment to crafting students who are both curious and capable has kept me there ever since.
-I’m currently finishing my senior year there and I’m looking forward to what college and beyond may bring.
+I started attending the Watershed School in 6th grade and the schools commitment to crafting students who are both curious and capable kept me there through my senior year of High School.
+I’m currently beginning my career in higher education at Smith College in Northampton, Massachusetts, with an intended major in a combination of Architecture and Government and the long term objective of working at the intersection of infrastructure policy and socially/environmentally conscious design.

 As you can likely tell, I have a very diverse set of passions, interests, and commitments.
 Much of my life consists of sitting in a liminal space between often disjointed things and I’m constantly surprised, horrified, and inspired by what this particular perspective can reveal.
 I believe deeply in the power of interconnection and I have faith in the capability of the human mind and spirit.